Temi-Tade/password_checker/README.md

-# performance_checker
+# password validator
-Project for tracking and checking performance of students
+A password validation tool used to check the strength of passwords